-The Standard Method of Measurement (SMM) published by the

-basis for measuring building works.
+The Standard Method of Measurement (SMM) published by the Royal Institution of Chartered Surveyors (RICS) consisted of classification tables and rules of measurement, allowing use of a uniform basis for measuring building works.
 It was first published in 1922, superseding a Scottish Standard Method of Measurement which had been published in 1915.
 Its seventh edition (SMM7) was first published in 1988 and revised in 1998.